HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/installing-downpay.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 slug: /installing-downpay
 title: Installing Downpay
 ---

 ## Installing Downpay to your store

-### Steps
+#### Steps

 **1.** Install Downpay from the Shopify App Store or the link Hypehound provides you.

 **2.** Read through and approve Downpay’s access to your Store and click Install App.
 Read more about Downpay permissions [below](#permissions).

-**3.** Once approved, you’ll arrive at the Downpay New Merchant Onboarding where we will install theme snippets and prepare your first Downpay Plan.
+**3.** Once approved, you’ll arrive at the Downapy overview screen and can begin using the onboarding guide to enable app blocks in your theme before creating your first purchase option.

 :::info Note
 After the free private beta, we will release pricing plans and introduce plan selection screens to the installation process.